espressomd/espresso/doc/sphinx/lb.rst

     The Lattice Boltzmann variant of Shan and
-    Chen :cite:`shan93a` is widely used as it is simple and yet very effective in reproducing the most important traits of multicomponent or multiphase fluids.
+    Chen :cite:`shan93a` is widely used as it is simple and yet very effective in reproducing the most important traits of multi-component or multi-phase fluids.
 The version of the Shan-Chen method implemented in is an extension to bi-component fluids of the multi-relaxation-times Lattice Boltzmann with fluctuations applied to all modes, that is already present in |es|.
-It features, in addition, coupling with particles :cite:`sega13c` and
+It also features coupling with particles :cite:`sega13c` and
     component-dependent particle interactions (see sections
     :ref:`SC as a thermostat` and :ref:`SC component-dependent interactions between particles`).